andrasq/node-qmock/Readme.md

 ### qmock.unmockTimers( )

-Restore the global `setImmediate`, `setTimeout` etc functions to their inital original nodejs versions.
+Restore the global `setImmediate`, `setTimeout` etc functions back to their inital original nodejs versions.
 Can be called any time.
-Note that any pending timeouts in the active mock timers will only trigger if strobed with `clock.tick()`.
+Note that any pending timeouts in the active mock timers will trigger if strobed with `clock.tick()`.

 Mock Objects
 ------------